The fundamentals of legal data analytics are universal, and data collection can be simple and relatively painless. Read our blog for learn “The why.”

 These 2 data points alone can drive an enormous amount of team benefit including:

-- the output of the corporate legal department (eg. “We delivered 55 NDAs this year, an increase of 20% on last year.”)
+- The output of the in-house legal department (eg. “We delivered 55 NDAs this year, an increase of 20% on last year.”)

 - Size of matter (by XS/S/M/L/XL or by time) – useful for understanding resource allocation, how busy the team is, lumpiness over time;